tanzir786/DNS-Server-List/README.md

 # DNS-Server-List
-Enhance Privacy: Use My Ads-Block (Social Apps &amp; Any Browser) DNS List for a Distraction-Free, Secure Online Experience.
+Enhance Privacy: Use My Ads-Block (Social Apps and Any Browser) DNS List for a Distraction-Free, Secure Online Experience.